dpacassi/face-detection/src/solutions/dlib-cnn/README.md

 Simply run `php index.php`, your images with face detection will be saved in `/dataset-output/dlib-cnn`.

 ### Note
-The PHP script uses the `python` command line program.
+The PHP script uses by default the `python` command line program.
 If you want to use another command line program (e.g. `python3`), simply run `composer install` and copy the `.env.example` file to `.env` and customize the command line program.